Zuprue/leet_code/README.md

 # leet_code
-A high light of my leet code solutions
+A highlight of my leet code solutions